 Note: Network spaces are currently only supported by the MAAS and EC2 providers.

-As an example, consider a model divided into three segments with distinct security requirements:
+Consider a model divided into three segments with distinct security requirements:

 - The "dmz" space for publicly-accessible applications (e.g. HAProxy) providing access to the CMS application behind it.